GBkiriti/RagApi/README.md

-Run this to build the image
+Run this to build the containers and their respective images

-docker build --no-cache -t ragapp:v1 .
+docker compose build --no-cache

-To run the built image
+To run the built services

-docker run -p 8000:8000 -p 11434:11434 ragapp:v1
+docker compose up